YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SRCLOCUNKNOWN, M source location unknown

-Run Time Warning: This indicates that GT.M could not locate the source line associated with the error.
+Run Time Warning: This indicates that YottaDB could not locate the source line associated with the error.

 Action: Find out if source code is available to you, if not this message is expected.
 Otherwise, check ZROUTINES and file permissions.